On Homomorphism Graphs: Applications

-\paragraph{On condition $\Delta$-(*).} As we have seen, in \cref{ss:gen}, condition $\Delta$-(*) is (formally) a weaker condition than having chromatic number at most $\Delta$, but still allows us to use a version of Marks' technique.
-We will show that--similarly to the way the complete graph on $\Delta$-many vertices, $K_\Delta$, is maximal among graphs of chromatic number $\leq \Delta$--there exists a maximal graph (under homomorphisms) with property $\Delta$-(*).
-It turns out that the chromatic number of the maximal graphs is $2\Delta-2$.
+\paragraph{Almost $\Delta$-colorable graphs.} As we have seen, in \cref{ss:gen}, being almost $\Delta$-colorable is (formally) a weaker condition than having chromatic number at most $\Delta$, but still allows us to use a version of Marks' technique.
+Similarly to the way the complete graph on $\Delta$-many vertices, $K_\Delta$, is maximal among graphs of chromatic number $\leq \Delta$, we show that there exists a maximal graph (under homomorphisms) that is almost $\Delta$-colorable.
+It turns out that the chromatic number of the maximal graph is $2\Delta-2$.